-- Smoke detectors must not be taped or covered with a glove, only approved detector covers may be used. - · Isolation and depressurisation of the entire Boosted Wet Fire Service on Campus is prohibited. - Isolation of an entire building's fire system is not permitted while it is in use by staff or students.
+- Smoke detectors must not be taped or covered with a glove, only approved detector covers may be used. - Isolation and depressurisation of the entire Boosted Wet Fire Service on Campus is prohibited. - Isolation of an entire building's fire system is not permitted while it is in use by staff or students.
 Any exemption needs to be approved by the Director of Properties Facilities & Development. - All Fire Systems Isolations are performed by Curtin personnel in accordance with the Curtin Isolation Procedure and will have visible isolation tags attached to the isolation points. - Fire system isolation permits are linked to maintenance work requests.
-A minimum of 48 business hours is needed for approved permits to be processed and scheduled before isolations can be performed.
-After the initial approval, contact SCC about any changes made to the permit. - Same building but multiple zones on the same day and same times (during business days) can be grouped together as one permit. - When multiple buildings are connected to a single Fire Indicator Panel (FIP), only one permit is needed to isolate any of these buildings simultaneously.
+A minimum of 48 business hours is needed for approved permits to be processed and scheduled before isolations can be performed. - Same building but multiple zones on the same day and same times (during business days) can be grouped together as one permit. - When multiple buildings are connected to a single Fire Indicator Panel (FIP), only one permit is needed to isolate any of these buildings simultaneously. - Individual daily permits are to be submitted for Saturday, Sunday or Curtin observed holiday works.